Buildings & Facilities

 The newest addition to USCB is the Sand Shark Recreation Center, which opened in January

-2015 on the Hilton Head Gateway campus in Bluffton.
-The indoor recreation center includes
+2015 on the Bluffton campus.
+The indoor recreation center includes a gymnasium with

-a gymnasium with two full-size basketball and volleyball courts, a fitness center
+two full-size basketball and volleyball courts, a fitness center and athletic training

-and athletic training room, indoor and outdoor storage, and the USCB athletics offices.
+room, indoor and outdoor storage, and the USCB athletics offices.
+The 20,000-square-foot

-The 20,000-square-foot recreation center is accompanied by four acres of multipurpose
+recreation center is accompanied by four acres of multipurpose recreation fields adjacent

 Science and Technology Building

-Completed in 2005, the Science and Technology Building on the Hilton Head Gateway campus contains two classrooms, four science laboratories, four individual research laboratories, six offices, and two lounges.
+Completed in 2005, the Science and Technology Building on the Bluffton campus contains two classrooms, four science laboratories, four individual research laboratories, six offices, and two lounges.

-The Science Building at the Historic Beaufort campus houses three laboratories and faculty offices.
+The Science Building at the Beaufort campus houses three laboratories and faculty offices.